OK, I admit it. I’m recycling parts of a blog post from 2 years ago.

 Is churn the same across product usage patterns?

 Probably not.
 There are probably usage patterns such as feature use and frequency that correspond to higher and lower churning customer segments.
 Also, think about usage across a population of users inside an account.
 Some accounts will have a couple of very engaged users and the rest no so much.
 Others may have widespread, evenly distributed usage.
 You wouldn’t see these differences if you were working with “averages”.
 Yet, these different segments will probably have different retention rates.

 De-coding churn is about the search for “hot-spots”

 The game of de-coding churn is about finding variances from the average, instead of focusing on the average itself.
 There’s probably a high-risk segment in your customer base that can be described by a combination of multiple factors including acquisition channel, region, customer demographics and usage pattern.
 Think of this example: “churn is higher in the U.S. through the reseller channel by 25%, than the regional average” If you knew that, what would you do?
 You’d probably have a conversation with the person who recruits and trains re-sellers in the U.S. about doing a better job of it.
 You just found a “hot-spot”.

 So why is the search for hot-spots so hard?
 It requires all the data about your customers to be in one place and fully dimensionalized (think “data cube”).

 For most companies, getting data into this type of structure is done using Pivot Tables, which is time-consuming, error-prone and hard to maintain.
-This is why we’re building products at Bluenose to overcome this challenge and make finding hot-spots easier.
+This is why Big Data and analytics systems are becoming commonplace.